kurth4cker/task-cli/README.md

 ## Copying

-**task-cli-go** is licensed under MPL-2.0.
+**task-cli** is licensed under MPL-2.0.
 See file COPYING for details.